Puerto Ricans in New York City: World War II and The Great Migration

-Several factors contributed and led to what came to be known as "The Great Migration" of Puerto Ricans to New York.
-These were the following: the Great Depression, World War II and the advent of air travel.
+Several factors contributed and led to what came to be known as "The Great Migration" of Puerto Ricans to New York such as the Great Depression, World War II, and the advent of air travel.

-The Great Depression which spread throughout the world was also felt in Puerto Rico.
-Since the island's economy was and still is dependent to that of the United States, it was to be expected that when the American banks and industries began to fail the effect would be felt in the island.
-Unemployment was on the rise as a consequence and therefore, many families fled to the mainland US in search of jobs.
+The Great Depression spread throughout the world and was also felt in Puerto Rico.
+Since the island's economy was and still is dependent to that of the mainland, it was to be expected that when the American banks and industries began to fail the effect would be felt in the island.
+Unemployment was on the rise as a consequence and so many families fled to the Mainland United States in search of jobs.

 The outbreak of World War II opened the doors to many of the migrants who were searching for jobs.
 Since a large portion of the male population of the U.S. was sent to war, there was a sudden need of manpower to fulfill the jobs left behind.
 Puerto Ricans, both male and female, found themselves employed in factories and ship docks, producing both domestic and warfare goods.
-The new migrants gained the knowledge and working skills which in the future would serve them well.
+The new migrants gained the knowledge and working skills, which would later serve them well.
 The military also provided a steady source of income, in 1944, the Puerto Rican WAC unit, Company 6, 2nd Battalion, 21st Regiment of the Women's Army Auxiliary Corps, a segregated Hispanic unit, was assigned to the New York Port of Embarkation, after their basic training at Fort Oglethorpe, Georgia.
-They were assigned to work in military offices which planned the shipment of troops around the world.
+They were assigned to work in military offices, which planned the shipment of troops around the world.

 The advent of air travel provided Puerto Ricans with an affordable and faster way of travel to New York.
-The one thing that most migrants had in common was that they wanted a better way of life than was available in Puerto Rico, and although each held personal reasons for migrating, their decision generally was rooted in the island's impoverished conditions as well as the public policies that sanctioned migration.
+The one thing that most migrants had in common was that they wanted a better way of life than was available in Puerto Rico.
+Although they had their own personal reasons for migrating, their decision generally was rooted in the island's impoverished conditions, as well as the public policies that sanctioned migration.

 In 1948, the Migration Division of the Department of Labor of Puerto Rico opened its office in New York City.
 Its mission was to mediate between the island and the New York/Puerto Rican community, assuage the adjustment experience of new arrivals, and generally inform them about jobs, housing and other critical concerns.
 It wasn't long before the Puerto Rican "Barrios" in the Williamsburg, Bushwick, South Bronx, Spanish Harlem, and Manhattan's Lower East Side began to resemble "Little Puerto Ricos" with their "Bodegas" (small grocery stores) and "Piragueros" (Puerto Rican shaved ice venders) in every corner.
 It is estimated that from 1946 to 1950 there were 31,000 Puerto Rican migrants each year to New York.